Canada's role in Webb

 Fine Guidance Sensor: Keeping Webb on target

-The Canadian-made FGS will allow Webb to:
+The Canadian-made FGS allows Webb to:

 - determine its position